statamic-rad-pack/runway/docs/frontend-routing.md

 ## Static Caching Invalidation

-If you're taking advantage of Statamic's [Static Caching](https://statamic.dev/static-caching) functionality, you may configure your routed Runway resources to be 'invalidated' on update.
+If you're taking advantage of Statamic's [Static Caching](https://statamic.dev/static-caching) functionality, Runway will automatically invalidate the URI of your models on save.

+You may also configure additional URIs to be invalidated on save.

 ```php
 // config/statamic/static_caching.php